 Chances are good that you’ve heard of the Bill & Melinda Gates Foundation.
 From poverty to health to education, the foundation and its partners have improved the lives of billions of people.
 What you might not know: They’re hoping to inspire the next generation of changemakers, too.

-These teens have their sights set on a better, brighter future.
-Learn how the Gates Foundation Discovery Center is helping them get there and how you can, too.
+We’ve highlighted several YAP members in recent installments of our ongoing series, Teens Take Action; this month, we a teen who has her sights set on a better, brighter future.
+Learn how the Gates Foundation Discovery Center is helping her get there and how you can, too.

 Editor's note: This article was sponsored by the Bill & Melinda Gates Foundation.
 The interview has been edited and condensed for clarity and length.